There are various types of buildings that are classified based on several criteria such as size, function, construction, style, design, etc.

-The institutional type of building are further classified as
+The institutional types of buildings are further classified as

-These building or part of a building where groups of people gather or assemble for entertainment, recreation, social, religious, patriotic, civic, travel and similar purposes.
+The building or part of a building, where groups of people gather or assemble for entertainment, recreation, social, religious, patriotic, civic, travel, and similar purposes.

 For example theatre, assembly hall, exhibition hall, museum, skating rink, gymnasium, restaurant, place of worship, dance hall, club room, passenger station, public transport services, entertaining docks and stadiums, etc.